 But the correct answer is D.

-Let’s start with the facts – what do the AIA A201 documents actually say about document precedence and construction document relationship?
+Let’s start with the facts.
+What do the AIA A201 General Conditions actually say about which document takes priority?

 It states: